 + Type in a project name (For example OIM_SCHEDULED_TASK)

-+ In the Contents panel select "Create project from existing source", click Browse and select your folder
++ In the Contents panel select "Create project from existing source", click Browse and select your

 + Click Finish to exit the wizard At this point the project is created and you should be able to browse trough it in Package Explorer.
 Setting src in the build path: